Threat Gets A Vote: Applying a Threat-Based Approach to Security Testing¶

 The following illustrates the PDRR coverage of different assessment types.

-A professional red team can provide the needed emulation and stimulus when an organization is ready to understand the negative impacts caused by a threat-actor.
-A good red team has the ability to emulate a threat-actors TTPs in order to stimulate and engage security defenders against a realistic threat.
+When an organization is ready to understand the negative impacts caused by a threat-actor, a professional red team is used to provide the required threat emulation and stimulus.
+A professional red team has the ability to emulate a threat-actors TTPs in order to stimulate and engage security defenders against a realistic threat.
 Red teams may identify vulnerabilities and exploits, but these are only a means to an end.
 Red teams focus on engagement goals.
-This engages an organization with a realistic attack to better understand how they are able to impact a red team's ability to operate and understand how the red team can cause negative impacts to the organization.
+This engages an organization with a realistic attack to better understand how they are able to impact a threat's ability to operate or cause negative impacts to the organization.

 Red teams can emulate realistic TTPs through research and experience.
 Much of this information has been complied in to a framework (ATT&CK) and organizations can use this to help measure their ability to defend against specific TTPs.
 MITRE's Adversarial Tactics, Techniques, and Common Knowledge (ATT&CK™)7 is a knowledge base and model for cyber threat behavior.
 ATT&CK is useful for understanding security risk against known threat behavior, for planning security improvements, and verifying defenses work as expected.
 ATT&CK can be thought of a menu of TTPs.
 Red teams can use this to ensure they have a comprehensive set of threat TTPs, and blue teams can use this to build a scorecard of how well they are able to defend against the various TTPs.